 - Have your child place her bracelet on the newspapers.

 - Let her dribble drops of glue sparingly over the fabric and tape.

 - Have her sprinkle a few pinches of gold confetti over the glue puddles.

 - Leave the bracelet to dry for an hour or two.

 - Once the glue has dried into hardened globs, the mummy bracelet is ready to wear.
-Let your child show off her Halloween spirit -- and her mummy pride!
+Encourage your kid to try on the bracelet and show off her Halloween spirit!